 The committee agreed that all interventions had a beneficent effect on suicide rates, showing a reduction in suicide events after the implementation of suicide prevention interventions.
 However the impact of interventions on suicide attempts and suicidal ideation were not consistent.
-The committee were inclined to seek expert testimony to facilitate their understanding of the evidence base and the interventions used in the UK custodial settings: Evidence review 6 for reducing access to means.
-NICE guideline NG105.
+The committee were inclined to seek expert testimony to facilitate their understanding of the evidence base and the interventions used in the UK

-Study details Summary of main recommendations Main findings and evidence grading Restricting access to the means of suicide National Institute for Health and Care Excellence (2018) Preventing suicide in community and
+Study details Summary of main recommendations Main findings and evidence grading Restricting access to the means of suicide National Institute for Health and Care Excellence (2018) Preventing suicide in community and This review focuses on local interventions to restrict or change access to the means of suicide and the aim is to determine whether these interventions are effective and cost effective at preventing suicide.